-We have incurred recurring net losses, including net losses of approximately \$184 million, \$176 million, and \$133 million for the years ended December 31, 2020, 2019, and 2018, respectively.
-As of December 31, 2020, we had an accumulated deficit of approximately \$879 million.
-We have generated limited revenue and have funded our operations to date primarily from public and private sales of equity and private sales of debt securities.
+We have incurred recurring net losses, including net losses of \$172.4 million, \$183.5 million and \$176.1 million for 2021, 2020 and 2019, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$1.1 billion.
+We have funded our operations to date primarily from public and private sales of equity and private sales of debt securities.
 We may incur substantial additional losses over the next few years because of our commercialization, research, development, and clinical trial activities.
 As a result, we may never achieve or maintain profitability, even if we successfully commercialize all of our pharmaceutical products.
 If we continue to incur substantial losses and are unable to secure additional financing, we could be forced to discontinue or curtail our business operations, sell assets at unfavorable prices, refinance then-existing debt obligations on terms unfavorable to us, or merge, consolidate, or combine with a company with greater financial resources in a transaction that might be unfavorable to us.